edehr/edehr/docs/inside-custom/Med-Admin-Records.md

 ### Medication Order - Active Status

 In a professional EHR the medication order has the concept of being active or not.
 Sometimes this is managed by setting a start date and end date.
-This prototype makes no attempt to manage this status yet the algorithm below shows how this might play.
+This prototype makes no attempt to manage this status, yet the algorithm below shows how this might play.

 ## MAR

 A MAR is a record of the administration of a set of medications.
 Each record contains
-- who administered the medication(s)
+- who administered the medication
 - the scheduled time for the medication to be administered (one key from from the set of ```PeriodDefs```)
 - the actual time administered (24hr clock)
 - a list of the medication orders that have been administered in the past